Unstoppable Bad Luck Produces the Best African Safari Ever

 We had no problems there or here in the U.S. This 2010 reunion safari in which the annoyances indicated here occurred was also a first for all of us, all of which had been on safaris before except for one person.

-I Might get in Trouble for Publizing This
+I Might get in Trouble for Publicizing This

 So here you are getting an inside look of African Safari misadventures you will not see on other travel sites.
 Not too many people would dare publicize these events if it happened to them.

-She finally saw the adorable elephants she so admired and even picked up the nickname Mama Tembo, tembo meaning elephant in Swahili, the native language there in Tanzania where our safari was to be.
-It seemed like all the little troubles we seemed to have heightened the real safari adventure.
+She finally saw the adorable elephants she so admired.
+She even picked up the nickname Mama Tembo, tembo meaning elephant in Swahili, the native language in Tanzania where our safari was to be.

 Destined To Travel African Safari Adventure